LaToya Morgan

 LaToya Morgan is an American writer and producer.
 She held two multi-year deals with AMC and was a writer for Parenthood, Shameless, and Complications, and both writer and co-executive producer for Into the Badlands and Turn: Washington's Spies.
 She signed an overall deal with Warner Bros.
 Television Group in 2020.
+Morgan is the co-creator, executive producer and showrunner of the Max series Duster.

 Career

 Television

-Morgan began her screenwriting career as a participant in a Warner Bros.
-Television Group writer's workshop.
+Morgan began her screenwriting career as a participant in the Warner Bros.
+Television Writer's Workshop.
 Her first screenwriting job was for Showtime's Shameless.
 She went on to write for Complications, Parenthood, and Turn: Washington's Spies.

 Morgan signed her first of two overall deals with AMC in 2016, the last of which expired in 2020.
 She had multiple requests from other employers before signing with AMC.
-She was a co-producer for an adaptation of The Age of Miracles produced by AMC Studios for HBO Max.
-She was also a writer and co-executive producer for Into the Badlands and wrote for The Walking Dead.
+She was an executive producer for an adaptation of The Age of Miracles produced by AMC Studios for HBO Max.
+She was also a writer and co-executive producer for Into the Badlands and a writer and consulting producer for The Walking Dead.
+She oversaw AMC's inclusion initiative designed to create pathways for diverse emerging writers.
+Through the initiative she developed two projects, Farmhand and Of Two Minds.

+In July 2020 Morgan signed an overall deal with Warner Bros.
+Television Group through her production company TinkerToy Productions.
+That year, Morgan won the Telling Our Stories short film competition hosted by WrapWomen and received distribution on Starz for the film Team Marilyn.

+Morgan will write the screenplay for the upcoming Night of the Living Dead reboot film, to be directed by Nikyatu Jusu.

 She collaborated with J.J.
 Abrams to develop a crime drama, Duster, that HBO Max ordered in 2020.

-She oversaw AMC's inclusion initiative designed to create pathways for "diverse" emerging writers.
-Through the initiative she developed two projects, Farmhand and Of Two Minds.

-In July 2020 signed an overall deal with Warner Brothers Television Group, said to be in the seven figures, through her production company TinkerToys Productions.
-That year, Morgan and Sue-Ellen Chitunya won the Telling Our Stories short film competition hosted by WrapWomen and Starz for their film Team Marilyn.

-Morgan will write the screenplay for the upcoming Night of the Living Dead reboot film, to be directed by Nikyatu Jusu.
+The series will premiere in May 2025.

 Other work

-In April 2019 she created the #WGAStaffingBoost to help connect WGA writers seeking work amid the union's dispute with the Association of Talent Agents (ATA).
+In April 2019 she created the hashtag #WGAStaffingBoost to help connect WGA writers seeking work amid the union's dispute with the Association of Talent Agents (ATA).

-Morgan's debut graphic novel, Dark Blood, is scheduled for release in fall 2021 by Boom!
+Morgan's debut graphic novel, Dark Blood, was released in fall 2021 by Boom!
 Studios.
+She also wrote the graphic novel series Creed: The Next Round as a franchise tie-in for the film Creed III for Michael B. Jordan's company Outlier Society which was published in 2023 by Boom!
+Studios.
+DC Comics also tapped Morgan for the 2024 horror anthology series DC Horror Presents.